phase2/frontend-docs/particle/development/using-demos.md

 in order to generate random data.
 This can be used for anything from names to dates to lorem ipsum.

+{% hint style="info" %}
+Faker can only be used from within `/_data/data.yml` by default, so don't try to use this within a specific demo's .yml file; it won't work!
+{% endhint %}

-To use Faker, call the Faker object from within your demo's .yml file, with the type of formatter, and any options specific to that formatter.
+To use Faker, call the Faker object from a variable assignment in the source `data.yml`, with the type of formatter and any options specific to that formatter.

 For example, this will save a string variable named `site_title` that consists of two words.